The Bourne Ultimatum (film): Critical response

-On Rotten Tomatoes, the film had an overall approval rating of 92% based on 265 reviews and an average score of 8/10.
-The website's critics consensus reads, "The Bourne Ultimatum is an intelligent, finely tuned non-stop thrill ride.
-Another strong performance from Matt Damon and sharp camerawork from Paul Greengrass make this the finest installment of the Bourne trilogy."
-On Metacritic, the film received a weighted average score of 85 out of 100 based on 38 critics, indicating "universal acclaim".
-Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A+ to F. All segments of the audience gave it a grade "A" or better.
-The audience was 56% male, and 82% was 25 or older.
+Metacritic, which uses a weighted average, gave the film a score of 85 out of 100, based on 49 critics, indicating “universal acclaim”.
+Audiences surveyed by CinemaScore gave the film an average grade of "A" on its A+ to F scale.

-Like its predecessor, The Bourne Supremacy, the film was criticized for its use of "shaky camera" work, as Richard Corliss of Time magazine, in an otherwise positive review, wondered "why, in the chat scenes, the camera is afflicted with Parkinson's?
+Like its predecessor, The Bourne Supremacy, the film was criticized for its use of "shaky" camerawork, as Richard Corliss of Time magazine, in an otherwise positive review, wondered "why, in the chat scenes, the camera is afflicted with Parkinson's?
 The film frame trembles, obscures the speaker with the listener's shoulder, annoys viewers and distracts them from the content of the scene."

 In the British press, the inclusion of a fictional journalist from the real British paper The Guardian and scenes set in the United Kingdom (particularly Waterloo railway station) were commented upon.
-In particular, that newspaper's reviewer joked that "dodging bullets from a CIA sniper... is the sort of thing which happens to us Guardian journalists all the time."
+In particular, that newspaper's reviewer joked that "dodging bullets from a CIA sniper... is the sort of thing which happens to us Guardian journalists all the time".

-The film was also well received in the hacker subculture, as it showed actual real-world applications such as the Bourne-again shell and Nmap, unlike many other films featuring hacking scenes (such as Hackers).
+The film was also well received in the hacker subculture, as it showed actual real-world applications such as the Bourne-again shell (inspired by the Bourne shell developed by Stephen R. Bourne, not the fictional Jason Bourne) and Nmap, unlike many other films featuring hacking scenes (such as Hackers).
+In 2012, the Motion Picture Editors Guild listed it as the 66th best-edited film of all time based on a survey of its membership.